sjmitche9/data_quality_assurance_process/tutorial.md

 ![alt text](image-1.png)

-### Use Case:
+## Use Case:

 Jane had always loved movies.
 After years of working in a corporate job, she decided it was time to pursue her dream: opening her own DVD rental shop.

-To set the shop, Jane found a small storefront with large windows that offered a view of the bustling street.
+To set up the shop, Jane found a small storefront with large windows that offered a view of the bustling street.

 As she prepared for the grand opening, she realized that managing a rental shop involved more than just having great movies on display; she needed a system to track inventory, rentals, and customer information.